 Paper IX.
 Three medieval texts: Poema de mio Cid; Juan Ruiz, Libro de buen amor; and Fernando de Rojas, Comedia de Calisto y Melibea (the work usually known as La Celestina);

-Paper X. Two authors to be chosen from: Cervantes, Garcilaso de la Vega, Góngora, Quevedo, and Calderón; and
+Paper X. Two authors to be chosen from: Calderón, Cervantes, Garcilaso de la Vega, Góngora, Quevedo, Sor Juana; and

 Paper XI.
-Two authors to be chosen from: Galdós, Alas, Valle-Inclán, Lorca, Neruda, Borges, Cortázar, and García Márquez.
+Two authors to be chosen from: Galdós, Valle-Inclán, Lorca, Marías, Neruda, Borges, Cortázar, Vargas Llosa, García Márquez, and Darío.

-There is one further paper which offers the chance to study a wide range of linguistic, literary, or cultural topics (including European cinema), some specifically Spanish, some related to other languages, and yet others that are not language-specific:
+There is one further paper (Paper XII), which offers the chance to study a wide range of linguistic, literary, or cultural topics (including cinema), some specifically Spanish, some related to other languages, and yet others that are not language-specific.

 For each of Papers IV to XI you will be taught in a combination of lectures, tutorials, and (in some cases) seminars.
 The core of the teaching of each paper will be a series of tutorials, typically between eight and twelve per paper.
-All these subjects are tested by written examination at the end of your final year, though you may elect to write an Extended Essay in lieu of the written examination on Paper XII.
+Subjects are tested either by written examination at the end of your final year, or by coursework submitted during your final year.

 More detail will be provided on each of these papers once you begin your studies at Oxford, or can be obtained by writing to the faculty.